Developer’s Quick Start with the Ouster Python SDK

 Now we have a source

 from our sensor!
-As before, since SensorPacketSource
+SensorPacketSource

-supports multiple sensors, you have
+supports single and multiple sensors, one would

-the option to read it as an Iterable[List[Optional[LidarScan]]]
+read it as an Iterable[Tuple[int, Union[LidarPacket, ImuPacket]]]

->>> for scans in source:
+>>> for packets in source:

->>> ... # a list of scans, one per sensor
+>>> ... # a list of packets, one per sensor

 At this point, you’re ready visualize to visualize data from your sensor.
 Proceed to